mampfes/hacs_waste_collection_schedule/doc/source/nuernberger_land_de.md

   sources:
     - name: nuernberger_land_de
       args:
-        id: 14579001
+        id: 88-14592001
 ```

 ## How to get the source arguments

 1. Open <https://abfuhrkalender.nuernberger-land.de/#waste_calendar/calendar>.
 2. Fill out the filter fields on the page.
 3. Right click the button "Termine in den Kalender importieren" and select "Copy link address".
-You should get something like this `https://abfuhrkalender.nuernberger-land.de/waste_calendar/ical?id=14579001`
+You should get something like this `https://abfuhrkalender.nuernberger-land.de/waste_calendar/ical?id=88-14592001&filter=rm:bio:p:dsd:poison`
-4. Copy the id number at the end of the link to your configuration file.
+4. Copy the id number out of the link to your configuration file.